 FOB and the price we pay

 FOB is an industry term that means 'Free on board'.
 This is the price paid by us to the exporter in the origin country to cover costs of coffee, milling, grading, transportation, packing and loading into a container at the port ready for shipping to the UK.
 Typically a producer will receive about 70% of the FOB price with the remaining amount allocated to essential preparation costs in order to get the coffee ready to ship.
+We list the farm gate price for some of our coffees when the data is available.
+We are working on gathering acurate data for all of our coffees.

 The 'Horsham FOB Price' is the price we paid for the coffee but does not include the cost of transportation to the UK, financing and storage.
 The 'World Market Price' is the C market price during the month that we purchased the coffee.